jpbehera-zz/MDW-ingestion-load-template/README.md

 # MDW-ingestion-load-template
 ADF pipeline template to perform data ingestion, data transformation using Azure Databricks and loading of data into Azure Synapse Analytics using polybase

-* Use E-E Pipeline - Part 1.zip and E-E Pipeline - Part 2.zip files for re-creating the pipelines
+* Use E-E Pipeline - Part 1.zip for re-creating Pipeline 1
+* Use E-E Pipeline - Part 2.zip for re-creating pipeline 2

+Below is the description of each of the pipelines that we will be re-creating

 ## Pipeline 1
 #### Lookup Activity